kyungrae/study/designing-data-intensive-applications/part1.md

 Thrift and Protocol Buffers each come with a code generation tool that takes a schema definition like the ones shown here, and produces classes that implement the schema in various programming languages.

-The big difference compared to MessagePack is that there are no field name.
+The big difference compared to MessagePack is that there are no field names.
-Instead, the encoded data contains field tags, which are number.
+Instead, the encoded data contains field tags, which are numbers.

 ![Thrift](./images/thrift.png)
 ![Protocol buffer](./images/protocol_buffer.png)